My Top Three Knee Pain Exercises

 Knee pain and injuries.
 Knee facts.

-Most researched joint for OA.
-Knee replacements, experts agree prevention is better than cure.
-My guests (patients) often ask me what the best knee pain exercises for them are.
-This blog is designed for my guests to use as a reference as these are the some of the exercises I use most often.
+This blog post is designed for my guests to use as a reference as these are some of the exercises I use most often.
 If you’re not one of my guests and wish to try these exercises you do so at your own risk.

 I really enjoy helping people with knee pain.
 Some knee problems are quite simple to correct, others a lot more difficult.
 I think it is important to get to the root of the problem and find out what is causing it.
-Once I have found out exactly what is going on be it osteoarthritis, a muscle spasm, or a compensation for something else.
-I often use these rehabilitation exercises to help.
+Once I have found out exactly what is going on, be it osteoarthritis, a muscle spasm, or a compensation for something else, I often use the rehabilitation exercises below to help.

 These can also be used for prevention of knee pain “prehab”.

-In the cases I see the muscles are generally not working as they should be.
-The calves are an essential part in how knee and ankle work together.
+In these cases I see the muscles are generally not working as they should be.
+The calves play an essential role in the efficient functioning of knee and ankle.

 For this exercise all you need to do is make sure that you are supported, just in case you lose your balance.
 Slowly raise your heels off the ground.
 You then slowly lower your heels back down.
 For this exercise slow is important as it teaches the control of the muscle.
 This should be done in sets of ten and repeated three times.